 Even better, you don’t have to trigger the recording beforehand on your favorite PS4 games, so no matter if you score a win in Warzone or stumble upon one of the many twists and turns in The Last of Us Part II, you can put it on the record.

 In this guide, we’re going to show you how to record and share gameplay on the PlayStation 4, from adjusting your video settings to saving the final product.
 Additionally, we’ll show you how to edit and upload your clip directly to social media or, if you’re looking for a little higher production quality, how to export the file to your computer.

 1. Adjust your video settings

-First, hold down the Share button on your PlayStation 4 controller to open up the Share menu.
+First, hold down the Share button on your PlayStation 4 controller to open up the Share menu (here’s how to sync a PS4 controller).
 From here, you’ll be able to change a bunch of different settings for how you share content you create on your PS4, including video.
 You’ll need to use these settings later to upload your video, but for now, you want to prep the PS4 to record the exact length of your clips.
 To do this, go to the Set Video Length menu.

 Here, you can determine how long the PlayStation 4 will record when you press the share button.
 The PS4 can automatically record for as long as an hour or as short as 30 seconds, but the default time is 15 minutes.

 The actual recording part is very simple.
 Start playing a game and you’ll have two options.
 First, you can start a new recording by using the Share button, which will record for the period you specified in the settings, or until you hit the Share button again.

 The second option is to capture a video of something that just happened.
 Your PlayStation 4 automatically saves the last 15 minutes of gameplay from your current play session.
 If you encounter an amazing gameplay moment that you didn’t see coming, you can still capture it on video even if you didn’t think to hit the Share button.
 We’ll explain how to do both kinds of recording — the controls are similar but vary slightly in each case.